richardvdweerd/Navibot-Control/README.md

 detected by the Navibot and the two switches are shorted one after the other.
 The Navibot returns to it's station.

+One other convienent feature is that once the sketch is uploaded, it can be updated via OTA (Over The Air).

 ### ToDo
 - [ ] Adding schematics here